Licence Plate Recognition Technology (LPR) for Parking Enforcement

 The LPR system works under all light conditions, including underground carparks such as the Marketplace.

 What does it look like?

 The LPR system is fitted to a VW station wagon.
 The camera is affixed to the front passenger's window and the computer is secured in the rear.
-The vehicle is clearly marked with the Wagga Wagga City decal on the doors with the words "MOBILE PARKING PATROL" on each side.
+The vehicle is clearly marked with the Council branded decal on the doors with the words "MOBILE PARKING PATROL" on each side.

 What happens if I think my car has been detected?

 It is a driver's responsibility to ensure their vehicle does not exceed the prescribed time limit or stand in an area to which the vehicle is not permitted.
 Drivers who stand in timed parking areas should ensure they have moved their vehicle from that area prior to the expiry of the sign posted time limit.
 Parking areas are defined by control signs or kerb alignments.
 Drivers should ensure they move their vehicle completely out of a given zone to ensure the vehicle is not detected.